archivesspace/archivesspace/DOCKER_DEV.md

 - Run a single test file (you will replace the path at the end of the file or the command as needed).
   - Examples:
     - `./build/run frontend:test -Dpattern=features/repositories_spec.rb`
-- Run test set for accessibility (separate commands for frontend & public) - set the ASPACE_TEST_SKIP_FIXTURES to make sure that it skips the spec helper and clears the db
+- Run test set for frontend accessibility - set the ASPACE_TEST_SKIP_FIXTURES to make sure that it skips the spec helper and clears the db
     - `ASPACE_TEST_SKIP_FIXTURES=1 ./build/run rspec -Ddir="../public" -Dtag="db:accessibility" -Dspec="features" -Dorder="defined"`
-    - `ASPACE_TEST_SKIP_FIXTURES=1 ./build/run rspec -Ddir="../frontend" -Dtag="db:accessibility" -Dspec="features" -Dorder="defined"`

 # How to run accessibility tests
 - To run the accessibility tests, the current volumes need to be removed and rebuilt with the correct database